MileHacker Logo

 Maize meal, known as "pap," serves as a versatile staple.
 Meat (beef, chicken, lamb, offal) features prominently.
 Vegetables like cabbage, spinach, and pumpkin are common, alongside beans and chilies.

-Flavors are typically savory and robust, sometimes with a piquant kick.
+Flavors are typically not sweet and robust, at times with a piquant kick.
 Popular cooking techniques include stewing, which tenderizes meats, and "braai" (barbecue), a beloved social institution.

 Dining Customs & Meal Times